4ait/bin_struct/README.md

 ## Performance improvements for hot path

-It's called `use cases`.
+There is new feature called `use cases`.

 Problem: you don't always need all values to be decoded.
 And it's always will be not optimal solution no matter there will be decode single field function or not.

-Update: First use cases already implemented!

 For example, we're often accessing length and version from some struct.